AntieJ/ac/README.md

   - Go to Account > My Api Keys > Generate Api keys
   - Copy the generated key

-2. Create a file `.env` in the root of the project and past the generated key
+2. Create a file `.env` in the root of the project and paste the generated key

 ```
 REACT_APP_OPEN_WEATHER_API_KEY=<<YOUR API KEY>>